ralliejs/rallie/docs/en/README.md

 - It naturally supports loading multiple micro applications in a single screen page, and can encapsulate a high-level spa micro front-end framework based on it.
 At the same time, the micro application activation conditions are completely set by the developer, which is no longer limited to route hijacking
 - The concept is simple, the API is clear and easy to understand.
 After learning it, users can develop with it without documentation.

 This is a project I developed in my spare time.
 If it can help you solve business problems or inspire you.
-I hope you can give my repository[repository](https://github.com/ObviousJs/obvious-core)a star.
-It would be better if you would like to mention issue or PR to help me improve it。
+I hope you can give my [repository](https://github.com/ObviousJs/obvious-core) a star.
+It would be better if you would like to mention issues or PR to help me improve it。

 Next, I will take you to develop a demo to go into the world of Obvious.js

 # Tutorial
 ---------